tryolabs/norfair/README.md

 pip install norfair[metrics,video]  # Everything included
 ```

-If the needed dependencies are already present in the system, installing the pure python version of Norfair is enough for enabling the extra features.
+If the needed dependencies are already present in the system, installing the pure Python version of Norfair is enough for enabling the extra features.
 This is particuarly useful for embedded devices, where installing compiled dependencies can be difficult.

 ## How it works